top of page

 C.E.O.
 Dr. Alvin L. Killough

-Alvin Killough is an Associate, Tenured Professor and Distinguished Faculty at the University of Minnesota Crookston.
+Alvin Killough is a retired Associate Tenured Professor and Distinguished Faculty from the University of Minnesota Crookston.
 His equity, education, and cultural work as a cultural-ecological and organizational psychologist has put him on a path of service around the region, the nation, and the world.

-retention rates of Black college athletes; consulting for West African immigrants and African Americans facing communication challenges negotiating medical conditions in treatment settings (e.g., clinical depression Ebola bereavement, breast cancer recovery, HIV, ...); community group development to confront transportation issues; to major stakeholders seeking systems-change through programmatic Federal grant efforts to enhance client engagement.
+• West African immigrants and African Americans facing communication challenges negotiating medical conditions in treatment settings (e.g., clinical depression Ebola bereavement, breast cancer recovery, HIV,...)

 • Duke University Medical Center Chronic Pain Management Program,